‘We have no where left to go’: Israel assault on Rafah

 “I tried to ask one boy what his name was to find his family, he couldn’t speak and he was shaking so much.”

-Overnight Monday, Israel launched a ferocious ground and air assault on Rafah as they freed two Israeli-Argentine hostages being held there by Hamas militants.
-The two men identified as Fernando Simon Marman, 60, and Louis Hare, 70 are among over 250 people Hamas seized during their bloody attack on southern Israel on 7 October which triggered Israel’s war on Gaza.
+Overnight on Monday, Israel launched a ground and air assault on Rafah as they freed two Israeli-Argentine hostages being held there by Hamas militants.
+The two men – identified as Fernando Simon Marman, 60, and Louis Hare, 70 – are among over 250 people Hamas seized during their bloody attack on southern Israel on 7 October which triggered Israel’s war on Gaza.

 Palestinian healthy ministry officials said that the bombardment killed at least 67 Palestinians, including women and children.
 Residents of the city said they heard dozens of explosions across the town, and that three mosques and over a dozen homes had been hit.

-Now, many fear in Rafah that this is just the start of a wider assault, said Youssef, 35, who was forced to flee his home in north Gaza and is now living in a tent in a primary school yard.
+Now, many in Rafah fear that this is just the start of a wider assault.
+Youssef, 35, who was forced to flee his home in north Gaza and is now living in a tent in a primary school yard.

 He said families are worried Israel will use extracting the hostages as “a reason to justify invading Rafah”, a plan which Israel has been adamant it will go ahead with, despite global uproar.